What is alpha-1 antitrypsin and alpha-1 antitrypsin deficiency (Alpha-1)?

 Testing for Alpha-1 involves two specific laboratory measurements.
 The first is the level of the alpha-1 antitrypsin protein in the blood, using the units of milligrams per 100 milliliters (mg/dl) as mentioned earlier.
 There is also a newer nomenclature using micromolar units.

 When values are below the lower limit of the normal range for the laboratory, then deficiency may exist.
 Severe deficiency of the ZZ type—which is the commonest significant deficiency likely to be encountered—will generally show a serum level in the range of 10 to 30 mg/dl.
-The second test is to determine the so-called phenotype, which is a way of determining the genetic blueprint (e.g., PI*ZZ, PI*MM, PI*MZ, etc).
-Such phenotyping is more expensive (several hundred dollars versus about $100 for a level) and is needed only in circumstances where family testing is being undertaken, etc.
+The second test is to determine the so-called genotype, which is a way of determining the genetic blueprint (e.g., PI*ZZ, PI*MM, PI*MZ, etc.).
+Usually, comprehensive testing for Alpha-1 involves checking both the level and the genotype.

 How is Alpha-1 treated?